TomD0wning/DataStructuresAndAlgorithms/SetsAndLogic.md

 If all the elements of a set are to be found in another set, then the first set is a subset of the second.
 This is written as A ⊑ B

-Generally A is a subset of B if every memeber of A is also a member of B. Note that every set has both itself and the empty set as a subset A ⊑ A and ∅ ⊑ A
+Generally A is a subset of B if every member of A is also a member of B. Note that every set has both itself and the empty set as a subset A ⊑ A and ∅ ⊑ A

 If A is a subset of B and  is not equal to B, then A us described as a proper subset of B, written as A ⊏ B